MileHacker Logo

 • Consider acquiring a Pikes Peak Region Attractions Pass if you seek to visit multiple paid attractions like the Cheyenne Mountain Zoo, Pikes Peak Highway, or Cave of the Winds.

-• A City at the foot of pikes peak contains a lot of free things to do.
-Spend time at Garden of the Gods Park, Red Rock Canyon Open Space, North Cheyenne Cañon Park, or Palmer Park.
+• Colorado Springs has many free activities and attractions.
+Spend time at Garden of the Gods Park, Red Rock formations Canyon Open Space, North Cheyenne Cañon Park, or Palmer Park.

 • The Colorado Springs Pioneers Museum holds free admission.

-• Many breweries present free tastings with a purchase, or tours feature low cost.
+• Many breweries present free tastings with a purchase, or tours feature inexpensive.

 Happy Hours and Dining Deals